 10. Press Kits are requested, but not required.
 Trailers are however required.
 If your film is selected, and a trailer is not available, Pendance will on your behalf create a clip no longer than 60 seconds for promotional purposes only.

 Filmmakers are encouraged to attend the festival.
 If you’re selected and intend to attend the event, please get in touch with us as soon as possible so we can arrange for complimentary passes and gala tickets.
-Each selected filmmaker is entitled 2 free passes, and 50% off for up to a maximum of 10 screening passes.
-Short filmmakers are granted a hotel stay in Toronto, and Feature film makers will be extended some form of travel credit if not from Toronto.
+Each selected filmmaker is entitled 2 free passes, and 4 screening passes.
+Short filmmakers are granted a hotel stay in Toronto, and feature film makers will very often be extended full travel and partial airfare.

 BY SUBMITTING THE MATERIAL, THE APPLICANT HEREBY AGREES TO INDEMNIFY, HOLD HARMLESS, AND DEFEND THE FESTIVAL, ITS EMPLOYEES, DIRECTORS, REPRESENTATIVES, AND AFFILIATES FROM ANY LIABILITY, CLAIMS, AND DAMAGES IN CONNECTION WITH THE SUBMISSION AND FROM ANY FEES AND EXPENSES, INCLUDING BUT NOT LIMITED TO REASONABLE ATTORNEYS’ FEES, THAT ANY OF THEM MAY INCUR IN CONNECTION THEREWITH.